protist fermentation:

 One of the things I think is really interesting about that, or that sort of lends credence to that, is some of the work that was done by my advisor on this one species of protists in mice called Tritrichomonas muris.
 This protist is a very common member of the mouse microbiome, and as it’s fermenting the fiber that the mouse eats it creates a waste product that then signals to the mouse’s immune system to start prepping for fighting a worm.
 Even though the protist is not a worm, and the anti-worm immune response from the mouse does not harm the protist at all, it’s still this signaling back and forth between the two that causes the development of an anti-worm immune response.

 The reason this is super interesting in terms of thinking about the microbiome and the development of all these diseases like allergy and asthma in westernized populations is that one of the prominent ideas as to why these diseases are occurring is that there is a lack of natural stimulators of the allergic immune response.
 In immunological terms, the allergic immune response is the same as the worm fighting immune response.
 People think that lack of exposure to parasitic worms is what is causing a lot of these diseases, and in fact some experimental therapies for inflammatory diseases like types of inflammatory bowel disease is to give people parasitic worms to try to trat the disease.
 What might be really interesting is instead of giving you a parasitic worm, you could just have a protist in your microbiome, so you wouldn’t be having diarrhea, growth stunting and everything that comes with having a worm.
 Also it’s gross.
-Instead, maybe just having a more diverse microbiome, especially with protists, that could help prevent the onset or
+Instead, maybe just having a more diverse microbiome, especially with protists, that could help prevent the onset or the predisposition of people to these diseases in these countries.

 “This protist is a very common member of the mouse microbiome, and as it’s fermenting the fiber that the mouse eats it creates a waste product that then signals to the mouse’s immune system...this signaling back and forth between the two that causes the development of an anti-worm immune response.”